dykyi-roman/WeatherForecastApplication/README.md

 # READ ME FIRST
 + Not all functional was able to realize in 6 hours. [https://github.com/dykyi-roman/WeatherForecastApplication/tree/first](master branch)
-+ I am create a second branch (refactoring) and plannig finish Application to Monday.
-And merge in master after done.
++ I am create a second branch (refactoring) and merge it in master.

 ## Weather Forecast Application
 + Make it possible to use different data sources